38 Weeks Pregnant

 Your baby should be in position with his or her head on your pelvic bone.
 The lanugo is continuing to shed as this week comes and goes.
 If you haven’t given birth, your baby is continuing to grow.
 He or she could be up to 20 inches in length (normally they are between 17–20 inches by this week) and weighing close to or just over seven pounds.
 All your baby’s organs have matured and are functioning on their own.

 A major development during this 38th week is that the tear ducts begin to form.
 The gender can easily be identified now, as the sex organs have fully matured.
 Expectant parents who do not wish to know the gender of the baby before childbirth will definitely need to resist looking at the ultrasounds now.
 Your baby is reacting to sounds, clenching his or her fists, and preparing for childbirth.
 It is said that girls are smaller than boys and rest lower in the abdomen, but every pregnancy is unique.

 Pregnancy Week 38 Tips

 Your doctor will probably begin or continue discussing preliminary labor pains.
+With low-risk pregnancies, it’s important to understand the difference between labor and pre-labor.
 Occasionally, especially with higher risk pregnancies, expectant mothers may need some form of fetal monitoring.
-With low risk pregnancies, it’s important to understand the difference between labor and pre-labor.
-Prelabor can be done at home or on the way to the hospital and doesn’t necessarily need to be done at the hospital.
 Next is pregnancy at 39 weeks.